perrystephenson/learning_python/README.md

 np.locical_not()
 ```

 How ridiculous.
-I can't wait to find out how these work with pandas DataFrames.
+At least these seem to work with pandas Series, so I don't have to learn a third thing.

 ### Dictionaries